-But the bigger news is that The Fast Saga is planning another spinoff.
+But the bigger news is that The Fast Saga is planning more spinoffs.
 They did it with Jason Statham and The Rock in Hobbs & Shaw, a movie that turned out to be a huge box office success.
-Now they’re giving another Fast Saga character a spinoff movie and it’s Han.
+Now they’re giving other Fast Saga characters a spinoff movie.

 First up with a new spinoff project is John Cena.
 Cena will make his entry into the Fast Saga in Fast & Furious 9 as Dom’s antagonistic brother.
 But Universal is so confident in how he’ll be received they’re already planning his spinoff movie according to this source.

 The John Cena spinoff would have him teaming up with Charlize Theron’s villain character Cipher to steal a dangerous weapon threatening the world.
 If the plan really is to make heroes out of characters being set up as villains in Fast & Furious 9, then expect to see some kind of redemption for them both before the credits roll on Fast 9.